arocks/edge-docs/docs/index.md

 * django-authtools - Custom user model and class based auth views.
 * django-crispy-forms - Provides the Sign-in and Sign-up forms.
 * django-braces - Essential set of mixins used for the included views
-* django-admin-bootstrapped - Added Bootstrap 3 theme to the admin
 * easy-thumbnails - (optional) for profile picture thumbnails.
+* django-debug-toolbar (dev only) - Indispensable debugging tool
 * Werkzeug (dev only) - Better Django error page

 ## Quick start: